konung/datatable/README.md

 Datatable
 =========

-This is a [Rails 3.0](http://rubyonrails.org) plugin that provides an interface to the [Datatables](http://datatables.net) javascript library.
+This is a [Rails 3.0](http://rubyonrails.org) plugin that provides server-side processing for the [Datatables](http://datatables.net) javascript library.
+The image below contains an example with the optional TableTools plugin, global search, per column search and infite scrolling.

-Currently this gem only supports MySQL and PostgreSQL through ActiveRecord.

 ![Alt text](https://github.com/logic-refinery/datatable/raw/master/images/datatable_screenshot.png "optional title")